TSnake41/raylib-lua/README.md

 git submodule update
 ```

-This make take some time depending on network bandwidth.
+This may take some time depending on network bandwidth.
-Then, raylib-lua should build as expected using `make` tool with a working C compiler.
+Afterwards, raylib-lua should build as expected using the `make` tool with a working C compiler.

+If you are unfamliar with `make`, see [the wikipedia for Make](https://en.wikipedia.org/wiki/Make_(software)).
+It is a widely used build automation tool most often used on Unix-like systems (such as Linux and BSD).

+Support for `make` on Windows can sometimes be poor though, so remember that there is a download button at the top of this page for if you just want ready-to-use copies of the `raylua_s`, `raylua_e`, and `raylua_r` executable files for Windows.
+That may be the easiest way to get started for many users.
+(It can be easy to overlook the download buttons on GitHub pages if you aren't paying close enough attention, so heads-up on that.)

 A working Lua interpreter is needed, by default the luajit interpreter built
 along with `libluajit.a` is used.
 In case of cross-compiling, you may want to